Use this article to find commonly asked questions about the Sync Module 2.

 Clip BackupWhen camera is attached to a subscription, the cloud backup clips are not shown in the Blink app, but the date and time of the last backup is shown in the Local Storage screen.
 Check the clip list to compare the 'Last backed Up' date and time, to that of your recent clips, to be sure they were included in the backup.

 To view the backup clips, you must safely eject the USB drive and move it to your computer.

 Does the Sync Module 2 support USB 2.0 or USB 3.0?

 The Sync Module 2 has a USB 2.0 Type A port.
 The USB standard is backwards compatible, meaning USB 3.0 Type A drives can be used with the Sync Module 2, so long as the size is between 1GB and 256 GB.
 The input/output speed of USB 2.0 is available from the Sync Module 2.

 Where is the Device Serial Number (DSN) located?

 The Device Serial Number (DSN) is located on a sticker on the back of your Sync Module 2.
 The DSN is also represented as a QR code that your mobile device can recognize with its camera.

 Devices are normally added to a system by scanning the QR code when the Blink app asks.
 To add a device without granting access to the device camera, you can enter the DSN manually.
 An option is present during the installation steps.

 The Sync Module 2 DSN is 16 characters long.
 When you are not physically nearby, you can still perform account functions with the Sync Module 2 by entering the DSN manually if you have written it down, or otherwise saved it.

-Click to learn about adding a Sync Module to create a system.
+Click to learn about setting up a Sync Module 2 to create a system.